 that without access to reliable identification tools in the digital age, individuals might face significant barriers in utilising telecommunications/ICTs to access essential services such as health and education, and financial services, which could deepen the digital divide;

-that many people, particularly in rural and low income areas, still lack affordable access to the Internet and telecommunication/ICT services;
+that many people, particularly in rural and low- income areas, still lack affordable access to the Internet and telecommunication/ICT services;

-that digital skill gaps persist, in particular with women, persons with disabilities and older persons especially in rural and remote area facing limited access to training due to structural inequities.
+that digital skill gaps persist, in particular with women, persons with disabilities, and older persons, especially in rural and remote areas facing limited access to training due to structural inequities.
 Women are less likely to be online or possess workplace-ready digital skills, while older adults show varied proficiency influenced by education and income.
-Equipping children and young people with digital skills is vital for bridging digital divides;
+Equipping children and young people with digital skills is vital for bridging digital divides.

-that societal norms and stereotypes limit the ability of women, girls, persons with disabilities and older persons to benefit fully from digital transformation;
+that societal norms and stereotypes limit the ability of women, girls, persons with disabilities, and older persons to benefit fully from digital transformation;

-that civil society plays an invaluable role in reaching unserved and underserved communities fostering public trust and driving community engagement in digital inclusion efforts;
+that civil society plays an invaluable role in reaching unserved and underserved communities, fostering public trust and driving community engagement in digital inclusion efforts;

-that the unconnected persons include those living in areas with no access to adequate telecommunication/ICT infrastructure, as well as a significantly larger number of persons who live in areas already covered by such infrastructure but do not use it due to barriers inter-alia affordability and lack of digital skills;
+that the unconnected persons include those living in areas with no access to adequate telecommunication/ICT infrastructure, as well as a significantly larger number of persons who live in areas already covered by such infrastructure but do not use it due to barriers inter-alia, affordability and lack of digital skills;

 that accelerating broadband deployment is a considerable challenge, especially in hard-to-reach, rural, and remote areas where topography and demography make the return on investment challenging;